-- Coordinate redevelopment activities within the RPA in order to provide a positive marketplace signal to private investors; - o Accomplish redevelopment over a reasonable time period; and, - o Create an attractive overall appearance for the area.
+- Accomplish redevelopment over a reasonable time period; and, - Create an attractive overall appearance for the area.

 Ultimately, the implementation of the Redevelopment Project would contribute to the economic development of the area and provide new employment opportunities for City residents.